-Without the distractions of work, schedules, & the daily grind of adulthood – the simplest things are the best, & there’s not much simpler that the sweet smell of a rose bush, or of fresh jasmine & lavender growing in your yard.
+Without the distractions of work, schedules, & the daily grind of adulthood – the simplest things are the best, & there’s not much simpler that the sweet smell of native lavender or sage growing in your yard.

 So as expected, sometimes you just need an added dose of “nature” in Los Angeles, right?

 We usually go hiking when we’re feeling this way, or head up to the mountains – but this time a short road trip was on our mind, too.

 When you’re feeling this rural itch & looking to take a few back-roads & experience some quietness all around you, take a trip to the Theodore Payne Foundation in Sun Valley.